zhaopf1112/food-api/README.md

 ## requirements
 - Reads in ingredients from the command line
 - Use those ingredients to search for recipes online
-- Using the most popular (higher popularity) recipe that contains all of the supplied ingredients, display to the user which ingredients they are missing from the recipe.
+- Using the most popular (higher popularity) recipe that contains all of the supplied ingredients, display to the user which ingredients they are missing from the recipe

 ## How to use
-Our program is written through the flask framework of Python, and different routing paths are set according to the job requirements below is the details of how to use it
+Our program is written through the flask framework of Python, and different routing paths are set according to the job requirements, below is the details of how to use it.

 ### Deployment of the program
 if you deploy the program in linux system(our system is base on Centos7), first you need create the web service with systemd;